University of Scranton Admission RequirementsScranton, Pennsylvania

 What are the SAT requirements for students to be admitted to University of Scranton?

-University of Scranton typically requires applicants to be in the top 32 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1150 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1050.
-The estimated average SAT composite for admitted freshman is 1250 out of 1600.
-A competitive SAT score is critical as 65 percent of applicants submit SAT scores to the school.
+University of Scranton typically requires applicants to be in the top 37 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 1120 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 1040.
+The estimated average SAT composite for admitted freshman is 1200 out of 1600.
+The school ranks #18 in Pennsylvania for highest average SAT composite score.
+A competitive SAT score is critical as 81 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|